Above: Terrace House, 2022.

 In the 1841 census John Luscombe, aged about 40, was in the first property in North Street.
 A wheelwright, he was living with [his wife] Elizabeth, and a two year old girl, Susan.

-It is possible, but not certain, that the family were living at Terrace House; the building opposite is believed to have been a wheelwright's shop.
+The family may have been living at Terrace House; the building opposite is later, and possibly at the time, a wheelwright's shop.

 1841 census HO107, piece no. 253, folio 3, p1